nasa/isaac/dense_map/geometry_mapper/readme.md

 hard to detect.
 The calibrator also does not handle the color format in the bag, hence the switch to grayscale images.

-However, the both the geometry and the streaming mapper can handle both color and grayscale images, and both at reduced resolution and full-resolution.
+However, the both the geometry and the streaming mapper, as well as camera_refiner, can handle both color and grayscale images, and both at reduced resolution and full-resolution.
 These tools can adjust for the fact that the calibration was done at reduced resolution.

 To accomplish this processing, once the sci cam data is integrated into the bag, one can do the following: